 Traditionally, those who wanted to make videos or films had to attend film school to boost their career right from the beginning.
 If they didn’t do so, they probably wouldn’t have been able to set foot on a film set and get to work with the expensive equipment required for movies.

-The limitations of technology just a few decades ago mean that many of the most famous directors today attended the best film schools.
+The limitations of technology just a few decades ago mean that many famous directors today attended the best film schools.
 These include James Grey, Martin Scorsese, Ang Lee, etc.

-Today, if you want to try making videos, you don’t have to commit to years of film school.
+If you want to try making videos today, you don’t have to commit to years of film school.
 YouTube tutorials and online classes can help you get started.

 Now, however, video editing doesn’t require a $25,000 system.
 You can easily get a whole editing system based on your laptop for $1,500.